scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-arraybuilder.md

 Comments on union-type
 ----------------------

-Although it's easy to make [union-type](https://awkward-array.readthedocs.io/en/latest/ak.types.UnionType.html) data with [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html), the applications of union-type data are more limited.
+Although it's easy to make [union-type](https://awkward-array.readthedocs.io/en/latest/ak.types.UnionType.html) data with {class}`ak.ArrayBuilder`, the applications of union-type data are more limited.
 For instance, we can select a field that belongs to _all_ types of the union, but not any fields that don't share that field.

 ```{code-cell}
 array2 = policy2.snapshot()